cityscape with high rises

 The problem is that on weekends and “minor holidays” (think, the day after Thanksgiving or Presidents Day) the building is running as though it’s full—when in reality, only a small fraction of tenants are working.

 Many property teams think that they need to run the building at full occupancy because it’s in the lease language, and frankly, for a long time they didn’t have much of a choice.
-But with overtime HVAC software, they can now change the way they operate their buildings outside of normal business hours by going on-demand.
+But with On-Demand HVAC software, they can now change the way they operate their buildings outside of normal business hours by going on-demand.

 Going on-demand means only running the building’s HVAC equipment when it’s needed and only for the tenants that need it.